 Don’t wait – today is the day to start YOUR blog for less than the cost of a good gin martini per month!

-I’ve been blogging for over 5 years – only seriously for 2 – and I’ve landed hundreds of lucrative brand partnerships, started my own very successful design company, quit my day job, met hundreds of people who inspire me and feed my soul, become a professional food photographer, written for nation-wide publications and just recently accepted a cookbook deal with a major U.S. publisher and offered a book deal.
+I’ve been blogging for over 8 years and I’ve landed hundreds of lucrative brand partnerships, started my own very successful design company, quit my day job, met hundreds of people who inspire me and feed my soul, become a professional food photographer, written for nation-wide publications and just recently accepted a cookbook deal with a major U.S. publisher and offered a book deal.

 Not to brag or anything, I just want to show you that the dreamable, is feasible – If you set yourself up for success.
 When I first began blogging, I made a butt load of mistakes.
 Especially in the initial stages.
 I want to save you from those and that all begins when you start a blog.